 Sheng Jiang - Ginger

 According to TCM the common herb ginger has a strong effects on the Stomach, Lungs and Spleen meridians.
 It works by dispersing Wind-Cold, warms the meridians of the Stomach and the Spleen, and helps our Qi to circulate effectively.
 It is very helpful to treat Dampness, stomach pains and vomiting.
 When taken regularly ginger promotes good digestion, a healthy metabolism, balanced blood sugar levels – and a healthy weight.
-According to classical texts Ginger promotes good memory and is helpful at supporting male health.
+It’s reported that ginger can elevate mood, even a whiff of ginger can better your mood and help you take better control of your emotions.

 * These statements have not been evaluated by the Food and Drug Administration.
 This information is not intended to diagnose, treat, cure, or prevent any disease.
 We can’t guarantee the treatment result, as the symptoms of conditions are unpredictable and vary greatly from person to person.
 The treatment length and recovery time also varies for individual.
 Please visit our clinics website: GinSen where a specialists will discuss your care and provide a consultation, and the treatment will be designed to meet your individual needs.